M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 - _index_ is the server file to run the app.

-- _./config_ file is to import all environment variables, and use a complex configuration structure if needed.
+- _./config_ file to import all environment variables, and use a complex configuration structure if needed.

 - _./components_ file contain app's solutions by self contained components with

-  - _service_ file is for communicating(read/write) to our database, and make operations on data if needed, then return the data for _./controllers_, using (\*.service.ts) naming convention for every module.
+  - _service_ file for communicating(read/write) to our database, and make operations on data if needed, then return the data for _./controllers_, using (\*.service.ts) naming convention for every module.

-  - _controller_ file is for coordinating HTTP request & responses, and set needed cookies and headers, using (\*.controller.ts) naming convention for every module.
+  - _controller_ file for coordinating HTTP request & responses, and set needed cookies and headers, using (\*.controller.ts) naming convention for every module.

-  - _route_ file is for establishing endpoints and controllers to every modules.
+  - _route_ file for establishing endpoints and controllers to every modules.
     Beside validating requests, and jwt authentication.
 Using (\*.route.ts) naming convention for every module.

-- _./interfaces_ file is for types' declarations, using (\*.interface.ts) naming convention for every module, beside \_**\_types\_\_** for general types.
+- _./interfaces_ file for types' declarations, using (\*.interface.ts) naming
+  convention for every module, beside \_**\_types\_\_** for general types.

-- _./models_ file is for our mongoose models, representing app's data, using (\*.model.ts) naming convention for every module.
+- _./models_ file for our mongoose models, representing app's data, using (\*.model.ts) naming convention for every module.

-- _./middlewares_ file is for containing reused middlewares, which are used across the app, using (\*.middleware.ts) naming convention for every module.
+- _./middlewares_ file for containing reused middlewares, which are used across the app, using (\*.middleware.ts) naming convention for every module.

-- _./utils_ file is for containing reused functions, which are used across the app.
+- _./utils_ file for containing reused functions, which are used across the app.

 ### Used Middlewares